-Our Achievement 'Circles' Assembly takes place every Friday, which recognises the achievements of children during the week.
-Our Head Ambassadors, Deputy Ambassadors and Assistant Ambassadors prepare, organise and run our Achievement 'circles' assembly.
+Our Achievement Circles Assembly takes place every Friday, which recognises the achievements of children during the week.
+Our Head Boy and Head Girl, as well as deputies organise and run our Achievement assembly.
 Every child has the opportunity to share how they have been successful during the week and what they feel they have improved in.

 During the circles achievement assembly, we celebrate:

-- Stars of the Day in every class
+Stars of the Day in every class

-- Class of the week in Key Stage One / Key Stage Two
+Class of the week in Key Stage One / Key Stage Two

-- Mathlete of each class
+Mathlete of each class

-- ❖ PE

-- Class with best attendance
+Class with best attendance

-- Personal achievements outside school
+Personal achievements outside school

-Each teacher maintains a register to ensure that all children receive star of the day several times throughout the year although this should not be on a rota basis.
+Each teacher should keep a register to ensure that all children receive star of the day several times throughout the year although this should not be on a rota basis.